Phase 1: Udall Park Community Workshop

-Share Plan Tucson Udall Park Community Workshop on Facebook Share Plan Tucson Udall Park Community Workshop on Twitter Share Plan Tucson Udall Park Community Workshop on Linkedin Email Plan Tucson Udall Park Community Workshop link
+Share Phase 1: Udall Park Community Workshop on Facebook Share Phase 1: Udall Park Community Workshop on Twitter Share Phase 1: Udall Park Community Workshop on Linkedin Email Phase 1: Udall Park Community Workshop link

 Based on the feedback from the community workshop and from conducting intercept surveys at Udall Park, the community appreciates a broad range of features and initiatives that contribute to the city's livability, sustainability, and overall appeal.